-Types of Urinary Catheters
+What Types of Catheters Does Medicare Cover?

 These are available for both men and women.
 Insertion is done through the urethra.
 Sometimes a surgical hole is made in the stomach. this connects with the bladder directly; allowing the bladder to drain into a bag.

 Intermittent catheters are an option for both men and women.
-This type of catheter is more part-time than full time.
+This type of catheter is more part-time than full-time.
 Patients use them as they need them rather than continuously.
 Intermittent styles can vary; some may be a straight or coudè tip.

 Closed systems are another type of intermittent catheter.
 Systems come in a self-contained, sterile collection bag, pre-lubricated and ready to go.
-Due to its design, these systems are more sanitary than other options because there’s no need to touch the catheter tube directly.
-Limiting the risk of the urinary tract and bladder contamination and infections.
+Due to their design, these systems are more sanitary than other options because there’s no need to touch the catheter tube directly.
+Limiting the risk of urinary tract and bladder contamination and infections.

 Medicare offers a closed catheter system only to patients meeting the specific criteria.
 Common requirements like recurrent urinary tract infections during a program of intermittent cath.

-Medicare Coverage for Urinary Catheters
+Inpatient Coverage for Urinary Catheters

 Part B covers procedures done in an outpatient setting, like a doctor’s office.
-Part B provides coverage for 1 indwelling-catheter per month.
+Part B provides coverage for 1 indwelling catheter per month.
 For men, up to 35 external catheters are allowable monthly.
 Benefits may also include different administration and sanitation products like leg straps or anchor devices.

 Beneficiaries may receive about 200 intermittent single-use catheters each month.
 This allows for proper sanitation when changing catheters.
-Although, the standard is the straight tip catheter; coverage for the Coude-tip is available only when medically necessary
+Although, the standard is the straight tip catheter; coverage for the Coude-tip is available only when medically necessary.

-Some permanent medical conditions requiring a catheter considers it a prosthetic device.
+Some permanent medical conditions requiring a catheter consider it a prosthetic device.
 Meaning, they need it to properly use a certain part of the body due to lack of ability.
 In this case, Medicare will help cover the costs when it’s a medical necessity.